The DISQUIET Prize

 - Previous first place winners may not re-enter in the same genre.

-Visit our Submittable page to enter and pay the fee via Paypal.
+Visit our Submittable page to enter.
 A $15 US reading fee must accompany each entry.